-- Trucks and Equipment: The cost of trucks is arguably the most substantial startup cost.
-The price can vary widely depending on whether you opt for new or used trucks, the truck model, and its specifications.
+- Trucks and Equipment: Trucks are arguably the most substantial startup cost.
+The price varies widely depending on whether you opt for new or used trucks, the model, and its specifications.
 Additionally, you'll need to invest in equipment like trailers, safety gear, and on-board technology.

 - Operating Authority: Obtaining your Motor Carrier (MC) and Department of Transportation (DOT) numbers is a regulatory requirement.
 The FMCSA charges a filing fee for an MC number.